Los Angeles pass and card

 The All Inclusive Pass Plus-the richer version that also includes the 3 premium attractions in Los Angeles-is valid every day, no matter how many attractions you decide to visit.

-The special feature in Los Angeles is that you can access attractions from 9 a.m. to 5:30 p.m. each day, because all attractions close early in the late afternoon.
+What's special about it is that you can access attractions from 9 a.m. to 5:30 p.m. each day because all attractions close early in the late afternoon.

-Let's look at the cost of the LA Pass All Inclusive Plus based on days:
+Let's look at the cost of the All Inclusive Pass Plus based on days:

 A child is defined as 3 to 12 years old.